kit-sdq/programming-lecture-eclipse-artemis/docs/Home.md

     to run the plugin.
 It can be found [here](https://kit-sdq.github.io/programming-lecture-eclipse-artemis/).

+### Linux User
+- Under Arch Linux the grading tool is available as [artemis-grading-bin](https://aur.archlinux.org/packages/artemis-grading-bin) from the AUR.

 ### macOS User

 -   The package bundle is missing notarization thus it cannot be opened